calchulus/edgeware-subgraph/README.md

 # Edgeware-subgraph
 [Edgeware](https://edgewa.re/) is a parachain built on Polkadot that is conducting a lock drop using Ethereum.
 This [Subgraph](https://thegraph.com/explorer/subgraph/calchulus/edgeware-lockdrop) takes in the first contract of the Lockdrop for the protocol.
 See [here](https://thegraph.com/explorer/subgraph/calchulus/edgewarelockdroptwo) for the latest second contract (locks are still currently occurring), and another testnet contract [here](https://thegraph.com/explorer/subgraph/calchulus/testnet-edgeware)

+For ABIs and other downloads related to the other two contracts (EdgewareLockdrop2 & Testnet), please click into their respective folders in this repo.

 ## Networks and Performance

 This subgraph can be found on The Graph Hosted Service at https://thegraph.com/explorer/subgraph/calchulus/edgeware-lockdrop